Carter's: Undervalued Retailer With Nearly 7% Yield

 Executive Compensation Plan Could Be Improved, But Raises No Alarms

-Carter's' executive compensation plan, which includes base salary, annual cash incentives, and long-term stock units, is largely tied to multiple metrics.
+Carter's executive compensation plan, which includes base salary, annual cash incentives, and long-term stock units, is largely tied to multiple metrics.
 Annual bonuses are awarded by achieving target net sales, adjusted EBIT, and adjusted EPS goals.
 Long-term performance-based shares are awarded for achieving EPS growth targets over a three-year period.
-We would prefer to see executive compensation tied to ROIC, since there is a strong correlation between ROIC and shareholder value, However, CRI's current exec comp plan has not led to executives getting paid while destroying shareholder value.
-In fact, over the past decade, Carter's' economic earnings, the true cash flows of the business, have grown from $26 million to $198 million, a clear creation of shareholder value.
+We would prefer to see executive compensation tied to ROIC since there is a strong correlation between ROIC and shareholder value.
+However, CRI's current exec comp plan has not led to executives getting paid while destroying shareholder value.
+In fact, over the past decade, Carter's economic earnings, the true cash flows of the business, have grown from $26 million to $198 million, a clear creation of shareholder value.

 Insider Trends Minimal While Short Interest Highlights Market Pessimism

 Over the past 12 months, insiders have purchased 103 thousand shares and sold 135 thousand shares for a net effect of 32 thousand insider shares sold.
 These sales represent less than 1% of shares outstanding.
 Additionally, short interest sits at 4.8 million shares, or 10% of shares outstanding.
-It would appear the market is buying into the retail fears despite Carter's' track record of profitability.
+It would appear the market is buying into the retail fears despite Carter's track record of profitability.

 Impact of Footnotes Adjustments and Forensic Accounting

 Our robo-analyst technology enables us to perform forensic accounting with scale and provide the research needed to fulfill fiduciary duties.
-In order to derive the true recurring cash flows, an accurate invested capital, and an accurate shareholder value, we made the following adjustments to Carter's' 2016 10-K:
+In order to derive the true recurring cash flows, an accurate invested capital, and an accurate shareholder value, we made the following adjustments to Carter's 2016 10-K:

-Income Statement: we made $119 million of adjustments, with a net effect of removing $53 million in non-operating expense (2% of revenue).
+Income Statement: We made $119 million of adjustments, with a net effect of removing $53 million in non-operating expense (2% of revenue).
 We removed $33 million in non-operating income and $86 million in non-operating expenses.
 You can see all the adjustments made to CRI's income statement here.

-Balance Sheet: we made $1.3 billion of adjustments to calculate invested capital with a net increase of $823 million.
+Balance Sheet: We made $1.3 billion of adjustments to calculate invested capital with a net increase of $823 million.
 The largest adjustment was $902 million due to operating leases.
 This adjustment represented 54% of reported net assets.
 You can see all the adjustments made to CRI's balance sheet here.

-Valuation: we made $1.8 billion of adjustments with a net effect of decreasing shareholder value by $1.5 billion.
+Valuation: We made $1.8 billion of adjustments with a net effect of decreasing shareholder value by $1.5 billion.
 Apart from total debt, which includes the operating leases noted above, one of the notable adjustments was $152 million in excess cash.
-This adjustment represents 4% of Carter's' market cap.
+This adjustment represents 4% of Carter's market cap.
 Despite the net decrease in shareholder value, CRI remains undervalued.

 Attractive Funds That Hold CRI

-The following funds receive our Attractive-or-better rating and allocate significantly to Carter's.
+The following funds receive our attractive-or-better rating and allocate significantly to Carter's:

 - PFS Funds: Bretton Fund (MUTF:BRTNX) - 3.9% allocation and Very Attractive rating